-(CP 2.274)
+$(CP\ 2.274)$

 Therefore, the sign stands for something, its object, by which it is 'mediately determined' (ibid.
 8.343), 'not in all respects, but in reference to a sort of idea' (ibid.
 2.228).
 However, a sign can only do this if it determines the interpretant which is 'mediately determined by that object' (ibid.
 8.343).
-'A sign mediates between the interpretant sign and its object' insofar as the first is determined by its object under a certain respect or idea, or ground, and determines the interpretant into a relation to the object, corresponding to its own relation to the object' (ibid.
+'A sign mediates between the interpretant sign and its object' insofar as the first is determined by its object under a certain respect or idea, or ground, and determines the interpretant 'in such a way as to bring the interpretant into a relation to the object, corresponding to its own relation to the object' (ibid.
 8.332).